angular/angular/src/material/stepper/stepper.md

 ### Error State

-The stepper can now show error states by simply providing the `showError` option to the `STEPPER_GLOBAL_OPTIONS` in your application's root module as mentioned above.
+If you want to show an error when the user moved past a step that hasn't been filled out correctly, you can set the error message through the `errorMessage` input and configure the stepper to show errors via the `showError` option in the `STEPPER_GLOBAL_OPTIONS` injection token.
+Note that since `linear` steppers prevent a user from advancing past an invalid step to begin with, this setting will not affect steppers marked as `linear`.

 ```ts
 @NgModule({